 Marjorie Montemayor-Quellenberg, MA

 When it comes to the secrets of living a healthy life, it seems that there are no secrets.
 From diet gurus to celebrities, everyone seems to have the answers on healthy living.
-Since the 1980s, the United States government has also thrown in its two cents, with dietary guidelines that it publishes every five years.
+Since the 1980s, the United States government has also weighed in, with dietary guidelines that it publishes every 5 years.
 The intent is to provide research-backed diet and physical activity recommendations to reduce the risk of diseases linked to poor diet and activity, such as high blood pressure, heart disease, and type 2 diabetes.
 Here is a round-up of the government’s latest key recommendations from the publication, Dietary Guidelines for Americans, 2010.

 In recent years, obesity has been a national concern, since it has been associated with serious conditions like cancer, heart disease, and type 2 diabetes.
 Controlling total calorie intake is essential to maintaining ideal body weight.
 If you are trying to lose weight, you will need to expend more calories than you take in.
 This means getting plenty of exercise and cutting down on foods high in calories.